YuunYang/blog/_posts/2018-08-01-principles-of-computer-composition.md

 ### Function and mechanism

 - ALU is mainly used to compute various arithmetic and logical operations.
 - General register(`通用寄存器`): general register is a set of memory with fastest access speeds, used to save the operand and intermediate result that participate the operation.
-Access register do not require cache or bus cycles to run, so instructions executing quickly.
+Access register do not require Cache or bus cycles to run, so instructions executing quickly.
 Almost every instructions need to specify a register as an operand, and some require that the operand be stored in special register.
 - **Special register** usually used to represent a system state in which CPU is in, ALU has to important state register: PC and FLAGS.

 ## Memory classification